 Deputy Attorney General Mark Denney unsuccessfully sought to bar McGuiness from speaking about the case with her daughter, who Denney called an “unindicted co-conspirator” in the alleged crimes.

 Wood called the DOJ’s request “unworkable.”

 “To say to a mother that you may not talk to your young daughter about probably the most traumatic event that has occurred for either of them in their lives is unnecessary and inhumane,” Wood said.

-Among the charges leveled at McGuinness is that she fired workers in her office and hired her own daughter, who she allowed to use a state vehicle and whom she continued to pay while the daughter was in college in South Carolina and not working for the state.
+Among the charges leveled at McGuiness is that she fired workers in her office and hired her own daughter, who she allowed to use a state vehicle and whom she continued to pay while the daughter was in college in South Carolina and not working for the state.

 Altogether, her daughter received more than $19,000 in pay during her employment with the Auditor’s Office.
-A friend of McGuinness’s daughter, who the auditor also hired, is said to have received $8,000 in pay.
+A friend of McGuiness’s daughter, who the auditor also hired, is said to have received $8,000 in pay.

 Wood said there have been many instances of such hiring practices throughout the state government, including in the attorney general’s office.